COVID-19 and looked after children: how can virtual schools keep up?

 However, disadvantaged and vulnerable children have been affected most dramatically, and this is the category in which looked after children fall under.
 Indeed, teachers in the most deprived areas are over 300% more likely to report that the pandemic has put their pupils over four months behind in their learning than teachers in the least deprived schools.

 The Catch-Up Premium

 It is for this reason that the government announced £1 billion of funding for schools, known as the Catch-Up Premium.
 This included millions of pounds specifically designated to supporting disadvantaged and vulnerable children – including looked after children – whose education has been most affected by the pandemic.

 Virtual schools are able to tell a lot about the impact of the pandemic and, subsequently, the impact of the Catch-Up Premium on the children in their care, if only they harness the power of data, particularly real-time data.

 Real-time data gives virtual schools the information they need to understand all aspects of education of the children in their care – not just academic attainment and progress, but also attendance, behaviour and Personal Education Plans (PEPs).
 With the introduction of the Catch-Up Premium, this is a bigger job than ever; but the right technology can make it effortless and intuitive.

 Introducing Looked After Call

-Looked After Call is an MIS for virtual schools, providing a secure, centralised platform that enables them to identify trends and action early interventions to support the education and wellbeing of looked after children.
+Looked After Call is a school information management system for virtual schools, providing a secure, centralised platform that enables them to identify trends and action early interventions to support the education and wellbeing of looked after children.